marcm200/julia-tsa-core/README.md

 the program will terminate with a memory bad_alloc error message.
 Increasing the REVCG parameter will reduce memory usage.

+`PRECOMPUTE=N` (standard: flag not used)
+If memory is not an issue, N gigabytes of memory are assigned to precompute whole bounding boxes, i.e. their intersecting pixels and stores them for future use.

 ## (4) Contact